10 Signs You Were Shamed In Childhood — and How to Overcome Toxic Shame?

 What Is Debilitating Shame?

 Debilitating shame is a feeling that makes us want to hide.
 We suddenly feel overwhelmed and self-conscious.

-Shame is the fear being exposed, visible and examined by a critical other and found to be imperfect and unworthy in every way.
+Shame is the fear of being exposed, visible, and examined by a critical other and found to be imperfect and unworthy in every way.

 How Were We Shamed as Children?